treywells/CSCE435Project/Report.md

 ### Mergesort(MPI):

 The below graphs were generated using my mergesort MPI algorithm on a variety of input types.
+Analyzing the overall time and Avg time/rank, it is clear that my parallel mergesort algorithm does not parallelize well overall.
+While the computation time did gradually decrease on average with increased processors, the benefit was outweighed by the increase to the communication time.
+This is not surprising, as Mergesort is a terribly inefficient parallel sorting algorithm due to the high cost of the sequential Merge.
+At each recursive call, the algorithm must wait on the previous sequential merge to finish and so every recursive layer has fewer and fewer processes that are able to do anything.
+Trends regarding data size are also expected.
+As there is more data, communication and computation time will gradually increase.
+There also does not seem to be any significant increase in benefit as you get more values, likely due to the previously mentioned inefficiency

 **Sorted**